obsidian-tasks-group/obsidian-tasks/contributing/Code/How do I add a new field to the Task class.md

 # How do I add a new field to the Task class?

+## Dividing up the work

+The many steps below can be split over several PRs, to make work - and code review - manageable.

+## Releasing a partial implementation

+For example, It's fine to have a first release of a feature without `sort by` and `group by`.
+In this case, add a feature request issue for the missing capabilities, and note in the documentation, for example:

+"Sorting and grouping by blah is not yet supported.
+We are tracking this in [issue #nnnn](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/nnn)."

 ## Storing the field and testing it

+This section will need to be updated once dataview support is added (April 2023).

 - In [tests/Task.test.ts](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/tests/Task.test.ts):
   - Add a new failing block to the `'identicalTo'` section.